Seven stages, one rendering pipeline.

 A1, keyframe animation

-A cube interpolates between two named poses driven by an AnimationMixer.
-Play and pause control.
-Timeline scrubber lets you sweep through the interpolation manually.
+A cube interpolates between two named poses driven by an AnimationMixer, with play and pause controls and a timeline scrubber that lets you sweep through the interpolation by hand.

-A cubic bezier curve rendered as a continuous line in 3D.
-Four control points as draggable spheres.
-A traveler sphere cycles along the curve.
+A cubic Bézier curve rendered as a continuous line in 3D, with its four control points as draggable spheres and a traveler sphere cycling along the curve.
 Drag the control points to reshape the path.

 A3, aircraft along a curve

 An aircraft mesh follows a Catmull Rom curve.
-Each frame computes the aircraft orientation from the Frenet frame at the current point.
-The tangent, normal, and binormal form a rotation matrix that keeps the aircraft pointed forward along the curve.
+Each frame computes the aircraft’s orientation from the Frenet frame at the current point.
+The tangent, normal, and binormal form a rotation matrix that keeps it pointed forward along the curve.

 A4, extended aircraft scene

 A closed multi segment course with environment objects.
-A follow camera tracks the aircraft from behind.
-A HUD overlay shows heading, speed, and lap count.
-Toggle to a free orbit camera when you want to look around.
+A follow camera tracks the aircraft from behind while a HUD overlay shows heading, speed, and lap count.
+Toggle to the free orbit camera when you want to look around.

 A5, skeletal bone animation

 A four bone chain rendered as a SkinnedMesh.
-Each vertex has skin index and skin weight assigning it to nearby bones.
-Four sliders rotate each bone independently.
+Each vertex carries skin indices and weights binding it to nearby bones, and four sliders rotate each bone independently.
 As you move them, the mesh deforms.

 A6, full lit scene